Community Impact Internships Program applications due Dec. 22

 The CIIP is a competitive, paid summer internship program that selects 50 JHU undergraduate students to be paired with nonprofit organizations, community organizations, and government agencies throughout Baltimore City, and offers an intensive, cohort-based learning environment.
 Internships focus on community-identified projects and are selected for each student based on their skills and interests, providing a unique and individualized experience.
-In addition to interning in the community, participants in the program attend an extensive orientation program and weekly reflection sessions with presentations to familiarize interns with Baltimore's past and present.
+In addition to interning in the community, participants attend an extensive orientation program and weekly reflection sessions with presentations to familiarize interns with Baltimore's past and present.

 Interns will work 35 hours a week for eight weeks and earn a $4,000 salary.
 The dates for this year's program are June 4 to Aug.
 4, 2018.
 CIIP is available to current JHU freshmen through juniors.